alexjvr1/BombinaVariegata/ddRAD_Bombina.md

 Libraries are prepared starting with 12ug of DNA. i.e. 500ng per sample.
 This equates to at least 5.7ng/ul of DNA made up to 88ul with UHQ.

+The lowest amount of DNA is 400ng, so I will decrease the starting amount to 400ng x 24 = 9.6ug, i.e. I need 4.6ng/ul.